mimblewimble/grin-rfcs/text/0000-wallet-update-process.md

 ### Invocation of Update Process

 The update process was previously run inline in a synchronous blocking fashion as part of individual wallet commands.
-With the `scan` command becoming part of normal operations, it's expected that a particlar invocation the overall update process could potentially take a long time.
+With the `scan` command becoming part of normal operations, it's expected that a particular invocation of the overall update process could potentially take a long time.
 This is acceptable in single-use modes such as the single invocation model of `grin-wallet`, but is far less usable in environments where the wallet and Owner API stay resident and the caller may not have any particular insight as to why a call invoking the update process might be taking a long time to complete.

 To address this, the wallet provides a method of calling the Overall Update Process in its own thread that attempts to mimimise its usage of the wallet lock.
 The Wallet's Owner API (V3 Only) is extended with the following functions: